Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 In the following sections, we will elaborate on the ways of implementing such an object on both the server and the client side.

-> **Before running Concatenator example in your system:** In order for your service to be allowed to provide a D-Bus API on system bus, a D-Bus security policy file has to be put in place for that service.
+> **Before running Concatenator example in your system:** In order for your service to be allowed to provide a D-Bus API on ** the system bus**, a D-Bus security policy file has to be put in place for that service.
 Otherwise the service will fail to start (you'll get `[org.freedesktop.DBus.Error.AccessDenied] Failed to request bus name (Permission denied)`, for example).
 To make the Concatenator example work in your system, [look in this section of systemd configuration](systemd-dbus-config.md#dbus-configuration) for how to name the file, where to place it, how to populate it.
 For further information, consult [dbus-daemon documentation](https://dbus.freedesktop.org/doc/dbus-daemon.1.html), sections *INTEGRATING SYSTEM SERVICES* and *CONFIGURATION FILE*.
 As an example used for sdbus-c++ integration tests, you may look at the [policy file for sdbus-c++ integration tests](/tests/integrationtests/files/org.sdbuscpp.integrationtests.conf).

 Implementing the Concatenator example using basic sdbus-c++ API layer
 ---------------------------------------------------------------------